enyojs/ares-project/hermes/filesystem/README.md

 The key and certificate in the certs/ directory were created using the OpenSSL tools, following [the instructions](http://www.openssl.org/docs/HOWTO/certificates.txt) on the OpenSSL website.
 Because this is a "self signed" certificate, you will need to approve the certificate in your web browser before you'll be able to use it with Ares.

 ### Approving the certificate
 To approve the certificate, start the server, then navigate to http://localhost:9010 in your browser.
 This will give you the opportunity to approve the certificate.
-We recommend that you *do not* check the box that says "always trust" certificates signed by enyojs.com.
+We recommend that you *do not* check the box that says to "always trust" certificates signed by enyojs.com.
 Since the signing key is included in this distribution, anyone can make a certificate that matches this key.